-Protocol sumn nary Protocol number CRTH258C2302 Full title An Eighteen-Month, Two-Arm, Randomized, Double-Masked, Multicenter, Phase III Study Assessing the Efficacy and Safety of Brolucizumab versus Aflibercept in Adult Patients with Visual Impairment due to Macular Edema secondary to Central Retinal Vein Occlusion (RAVEN) Brief title Phase III Study Assessing the Efficacy and Safety of Brolucizumab versus Aflibercept in Adult Patients with Macular Edema secondary to Central Retinal Vein Occlusion Sponsor and Clinical phase Novartis Phase III Investigation type Drug Study type Interventional Purpose and rationale To evaluate the efficacy and safety of brolucizumab in the treatment of patients with macular edema (ME) secondary to central retinal vein occlusion (CRVO) and its potential to reduce the treatment burden for patients Primary objective(s) To demonstrate that brolucizumab is non-inferior to aflibercept with respect to the change in best-corrected visual acuity (BCVA) from baseline up to Month 6 Secondary objectives To assess the effect of brolucizumab as compared to aflibercept on BCVA To evaluate the anatomical outcome with brolucizumab relative to aflibercept To evaluate the treatment frequency with brolucizumab during the individualized flexible treatment (IFT) period relative to aflibercept To assess the safety and tolerability of brolucizumab relative to aflibercept on patient-reported vision-related quality of life To assess the immunogenicity of brolucizumab Study design The study is an eighteen-month randomized, double-masked, multicenter, active-controlled, non-inferiority, 2-arm study in subjects with visual impairment due to ME secondary to CRVO.
-Subjects will be randomized in a 1:1 ratio to 1 of 2 treatment arms: Brolucizumab 6 mg: 6 x every 4 weeks (q4w) followed by 48 weeks of individualized flexible treatment (IFT) from Week 24 onwards Aflibercept 2 mg: 6 x q4w followed by 48 weeks of IFT from Week 24 onwards Population Approximately 938 adult patients will be screened (20% screening failure rate expected so that approximately 750 patients (375 per arm, 10% dropout rate expected) will be randomized in a 1:1 ratio in approximately 160 centers worldwide.
+Protocol number CRTH258C2301 Full title An Eighteen-Month, Two-Arm, Randomized, Double-Masked, Multi-center, Phase III Study Assessing the Efficacy and Safety of Brolucizumab versus Aflibercept in Adult Patients with Visual Impairment due to Macular Edema secondary to Branch Retinal Vein Occlusion (RAPTOR) Brief title Phase III Study Assessing the Efficacy and Safety of Brolucizumab versus Aflibercept in Adult Patients with Macular Edema secondary to Branch Retinal Vein Occlusion Sponsor and Clinical Phase Novartis Phase III Investigation type Drug Study type Interventional Purpose and rationale To evaluate the efficacy and safety of brolucizumab in the treatment of patients with macular edema (ME) secondary to branch retinal vein occlusion (BRVO) with the objective to evaluate the potential to reduce the treatment burden for patients Primary objective(s) To demonstrate that brolucizumab is non-inferior to aflibercept with respect to the change in best-corrected visual acuity (BCVA) from baseline up to Month 6 Secondary objectives To assess the effect of brolucizumab as compared to aflibercept on BCVA To evaluate the anatomical outcome with brolucizumab relative to aflibercept To evaluate the treatment frequency with brolucizumab during the individualized flexible treatment (IFT) period relative to aflibercept To assess the safety and tolerability of brolucizumab relative to aflibercept To evaluate the effect of brolucizumab relative to aflibercept on patient-reported vision-related quality of life To assess the immunogenicity of brolucizumab Study design The study is an eighteen-month randomized, double-masked, multi-center, active-controlled, non-inferiority, 2-arm study in subjects with visual impairment due to ME secondary to BRVO.
+Subjects will be randomized in a 1:1 ratio to 1 of 2 treatment arms: Brolucizumab 6 mg: 6 x every 4 weeks (q4w) followed by 48 weeks of individualized flexible treatment (IFT) from Week 24 onwards Aflibercept 2 mg: 6 x q4w followed by 48 weeks of IFT from Week 24 onwards Population Approximately 625 adult patients will be screened (20% screening failure rate expected) so that approximately 500 patients (250 per arm, 10% dropout rate expected) will be randomized in a 1:1 ratio in approximately 110 centers worldwide.
 The maximum study duration for 1 subject is 80 weeks, including screening and safety follow-up.
-Key inclusion criteria Signed informed consent must be obtained prior to participation in the study Male or female patients ≥ 18 years of age at screening Patients with visual impairment due to ME secondary to CRVO diagnosed < 6 months prior to screening; hemiretinal vein occlusion will be classified as CRVO (study eye) Best-corrected visual acuity (BCVA) score between 78 and 23 letters, inclusive, using Early Treatment Diabetic Retinopathy Study (ETDRS) visual acuity testing
+Key inclusion criteria Signed informed consent must be obtained prior to participation in the study Male or female patients ≥18 years of age at screening Patients with visual impairment due to ME secondary to BRVO diagnosed < 6 months prior to screening (study eye) Best-corrected visual acuity (BCVA) score between 78 and 23 letters, inclusive, using Early Treatment Diabetic Retinopathy Study (ETDRS) visual acuity testing charts (approximate Snellen equivalent of 20/32 to 20/320) at both screening and baseline visit (study eye)